Cozy Peach Kitchen

 Tall glass of orange smoothie topped with pumpkin seeds and cinnamon on a wood and orange checked background

-• Great for breakfast or healthy dessert!
-Or add a scoop of vanilla protein powder to make a post-workout smoothie.
+• Versatile: While I think this is a great option for breakfast, it's also a great "healthy" dessert option.
+Another option is to add a scoop of vanilla protein powder to make a post-workout smoothie.

 Ingredients